frank240889/AutoMusicTagFixer/README.md

 1. Download zip and import project from Android Studio, or import directly from Android Studio using the URL repo.
 2. Enter here and register an account https://developer.gracenote.com/gnsdk.
-3. Once you hace registered, go to MyAccount -> My Apps in top menu.
+3. Once you have registered, go to MyAccount -> My Apps in top menu.
 4. Create a new app, follow the instructions to create a new app and obtain the required info:
-5. Once you have created the app, use the info provided from it and put the corresponding values to these fields:
+5. Once you have created the app, use the info provided from it and put the corresponding values to these fields in GnService class:

           public static final String gnsdkLicenseString;
           public static final String gnsdkClientId;